An Introduction To Tethered Drones

 A drone, frequently referred to as an Unmanned Aerial Vehicle (UAV), is correctly known as a UAS: Unmanned Aerial System.

 Most often, the pictures and videos shown in the media depict a drone flying without restrictions above a neighborhood or natural landscape.
 This flying drone is only one type of drone, and it has a variety of surprising uses.

-Many companies, services, and people utilize the lesser-known tethered drone.
+Many companies, services, and people utilize the lesser-known tethered drone solutions.

 What are Tethered Drones?

 Tethered drones are any drone physically connected to a power station on the ground.

 There are variations of tethered drones, ranging from a standard drone tethered to the ground by using a regular fishing line, to programmed drones that use a specialized hardware tether.
 Specialized tethers utilize a high voltage, direct current to operate.

 The tether cable contains lightweight and thin conductors, which reduce the wind drag, enabling the drone to reach a higher altitude (around 400 feet).

 A Power station (aka drone station or tether station) on the ground converts AC electricity into the higher-powered DC.
 The drone itself also has a DC-DC converter to supply lower-voltage power to the camera system and other components.